Netflix review: Still one of the best in Australia

 • No free trial

 When it first launched in Australia in 2015, Netflix offered three plans, ranging in price from $8.99 to $14.99.
-Though the three plans are essentially the same, after a number of incremental price increases in recent years, those monthly fees look quite different.
-Now, the cheapest entry point is $7.99, while the most expensive stands at $25.99.
+Ater a number of incremental price increases in recent years, those monthly fees look quite different.
+Now, the cheapest entry point is $7.99 if you're willing to accept ad-breaks, while the most expensive stands at $25.99.

 Now that Netflix's password-sharing crackdown has reached Australia, each Netflix plan can get a little more expensive if you want to add extra members to your account from a different household.
 Standard subscribers can add one extra member, while Premium users can add two.
 Either way, it will cost you an extra $7.99 per month for every extra user you add to your account.
 If you'd rather not pay an extra $7.99 per month, cancelling Netflix couldn't be easier.